unforswearing/dued/README.md

 Thats about all there is to it for now.
 While this scipt is primarly besed on the `current date` function of Applescript, the formatting of the date makes heavy use of `sed` - I typically find Applescript to be needlessly complicated for formatting text.

+To use `dued` clone/fork/download the zip and have fun.
+Feel free to use `dued` for whatever purpose you desire.
+Holler at me if you have questions, compliments, or complaints.

 Visit the [dued Help page](https://github.com/unforswearing/dued/blob/master/help.md) for a bit of documentation.

 You can find details about the [origins of this script here](http://scriptogr.am/unforswearing/post/future-dates).